 Alacabenzi first appeared in the late 90s and held popularity during the early 2000s as one of the most commonly used psychedelic mushrooms.
 This makes sense, given the popularity of both of its parent strains.

-Psilocybe cubensis mushrooms are moderately potent in the wild, with the usual reported sample containing 0.25% psilocin .
+Psilocybe cubensis mushrooms are moderately potent in the wild, with the usually reported sample containing 0.25% psilocin .
 Some samples from the Amazon were reported to contain around 0.33% psilocin .
 Specially cultivated specimens have been found to contain even more psilocin, which could be due to various factors, including the substrate.

 This strain tends to be fairly easy to recognize in wild-mushroom foraging expeditions, especially because it is most often found growing out of dung in subtropical environments.